turbot/steampipe-plugin-guardrails/docs/tables/guardrails_control.md

 # Table: guardrails_control

-Controls in Turbot represent the state of a given check (control type) against a resource.
+Controls in Turbot Guardrails represent the state of a given check (control type) against a resource.
 For example, is encryption at rest enabled for an AWS EBS Volume.

 It is recommended that queries to this table should include (usually in the `where` clause) at least one